kwalczak80/mx-monster/README.md

 - Stock(mandatory field)
 - Rating
 - Image url
-- Current image of the product
+- Current image of the product(this image is only visible if the user is editing the product that already exists in the database - see the images below)
-- Check box to delete the current product image
+- Check box to delete the current product image(this option is only visible if the user is editing the product that already exists in the database - see the images below)
 - **Select image** button - to upload relevant product image
 - **Choose file** buttons - to select thumbnail images(optional)
 - **Add product** button - once clicked; a new product will be added to the database(only if all fields are correct)

-If the store owner decides to edit the product, an alert message will appear in the upper right corner of the screen indicating that the user is in edit product information mode.

 ![Add product page](docs/images/existing_features/product_management/add-product-page.JPG)

 When the user is logged in as a staff user or admin, they have the ability to update or delete the selected product as the edit and delete options become available on the product card.
+If the store owner decides to edit the product, an alert message will appear in the upper right corner of the screen indicating that the user is in edit product information mode.

 ![Edit or delete product options](docs/images/existing_features/product_management/edit-or-delete-product.JPG)